SolidWorx/Toggler/README.md

 toggleConfig($features);
 ```

-You can also pass through a path to a PHP or yml file, which should return an array with the confg:
+You can also pass through a path to a PHP file which should return an array with the config:

 ``` php
 // config.php